 ABPN Certified in Psychiatry and in Psychosomatic Medicine

-At the APA, I am an APA Distinguished Fellow, and am Assembly Representative for the Maryland Psychiatric Society for 2012-2019, and also 2007-2009.
+At the APA, I am a Distinguished Fellow, and am Assembly Representative for the Maryland Psychiatric Society for 2012-2019, and also 2007-2009.
 I have authored over a dozen successful Action Papers, and have served on the Assembly Rules Committee, Reference Committees, and Assembly Committee on Communications.
-I serve as a member of the Telepsychiatry Committee and as chair of the Committee on Mental Health Information Technology, where we've worked on quality measures, disease registries, accreditation standards for insurance companies and hospital, parity, electronic medical records, health information technology standards, telemedicine, and mobile health apps.
+I serve as a member of the Telepsychiatry Committee and as chair of the Committee on Mental Health Information Technology (previously the Committee on Electronic Health Records), where we've worked on quality measures, disease registries, accreditation standards for insurance companies and hospital, parity, electronic medical records, health information technology standards, telemedicine, and mobile health apps.
 I've also served on the Council on Quality Care, Council on Research and Quality Care, and Committee on Standards and Survey Procedures.
-Dr. Steve Sharfstein appointed me in 2005 to represent the APA on URAC’s Health Standards Committee, where I served for 11 years to represent APA and advocate that parity and access to care be included within insurance company accreditation standards.
+Dr. Steve Sharfstein appointed me in 2005 to represent the APA on URAC’s Health Standards Committee, where I served for 11 years to represent APA, and advocating for consumer- and provider-centered insurance policies and that parity and access to care be included within insurance company accreditation standards.

 In Maryland, I have served my district branch in committees for public affairs, communications, nominations, and legislative affairs, and served at every officer level, including president and council chair.
 In 2013, the Maryland Psychiatric Society first established the Presidential Award of Excellence and bestowed upon me the inaugural award in recognition of extraordinary level of service and commitment to the Society.
 I have served continuously in the MPS Legislative Affairs Committee for more than two decades, where I established a web-based bill-tracking system that has over 10 years of bills, positions, testimony, letters, and discussion.